vipulnaik/donations/data-update-playbook.md

 repository](https://github.com/riceissa/miri-top-contributors)
 directory.

-The next step depends on what one is trying to do:
+The next step depends on when the update was last done:

 - If the previous update to the MIRI top donors SQL file was recent (maybe up to four months ago), then the incremental scraper